ClosedXML/ClosedXML.Report/docs/en/Flat-tables.md

 While building a document ClosedXML.Report finds all named ranges and determines a data sources by their names.
 Range name should coincide with the name of the variable serving a data source for this range.
 For nested tables, range name is built using underscore (`_`).
 E.g. to output values from `Customers[].Orders[].Items[]` the range name must be `Customers_Orders_Items`.
 This example may be found in the [sample template]({{ site.github.repository_url }}/blob/develop/tests/Templates/Subranges_Simple_tMD1.xlsx).

+### Expressions within tables
+To work with tabular data, ClosedXML.Report introduces special variables that you can use in expressions inside tables:
+* `item` - element from the list.
+* `index` - the index of the element in the list (starts with 0).
+* `items` - the entire list of items.

 ## Vertical tables